ak45akash/next-car-wash/SUPABASE_SETUP.md

 Once deployed:

-1. Visit your Vercel app URL
+1. Visit your Vercel app URL or run locally with `npm run dev`
 2. Try creating a booking
-3. Check the Supabase Table Editor to see if the booking was created
+3. Check the Supabase Table Editor to see if the booking was created in these tables:
+   - `bookings` - primary booking data
+   - `customers` - new customers are automatically added when bookings are created
-4. Check that booking closure functionality works correctly
+4. Check that booking closure functionality works correctly by toggling it in the admin dashboard

+## 7. Database Schema Details

+The application uses the following tables:

+### Bookings Table
+- Contains all booking information including customer details, service details, date/time, and status
+- Automatically created when a customer submits a booking form

+### Services Table
+- Pre-populated with car washing services
+- Each service has a name, description, duration, price, and category
+- You can manage services from the admin dashboard

+### Settings Table
+- Stores application configuration settings
+- Currently used for booking closure functionality
+- Key/value structure allows for easy addition of new settings

+### Customers Table
+- Automatically populated when new bookings are created
+- Stores unique customer information for future reference

-## 7. Additional Configuration
+## 8. Additional Configuration

 ### Email Integration (Optional)